scala/scala3/docs/docs/reference/contextual-implicit/multiversal-equality.md

  - `java.lang.Number`, `java.lang.Boolean`, and `java.lang.Character`,
  - `scala.collection.Seq`, and `scala.collection.Set`.

-Implicits are defined so that everyone of these types is has a reflexive `Eql` implicit, and the following holds:
+Implicits are defined so that every one of these types is has a reflexive `Eql` implicit, and the following holds:

  - Primitive numeric types can be compared with each other.
  - Primitive numeric types can be compared with subtypes of `java.lang.Number` (and _vice versa_).